 We started off from the Bootens Gap parking lot at Mile Marker 55 on Skyline Drive in the Central District of Shenandoah National Park.
 We took the Appalachian Trail from the parking lot, heading north.
-In .4 miles, we reached the junction with the Laurel Prong Trail.
+In .5 miles, we reached the junction with the Laurel Prong Trail.
 We took a right to join this trail.
 The Laurel Prong Trail ends up going through a relatively steep decline through a loose, rocky section.
-The trail eventually bottoms out and you reach a junction with the Cat Knob Trail at 1.1 miles.
+The trail eventually bottoms out and you reach a junction with the Cat Knob Trail at 1.5 miles.
 We took the Cat Knob Trail and began a steep incline.
-The trail hits another junction with the Jones Mountain Trail at 1.8 miles.
+The trail hits another junction with the Jones Mountain Trail at 2.2 miles.
 Take a right on the Jones Mountain Trail.
 At this point, the trail is relatively flat or downhill for most of the way to Bear Church Rock.
-At 4.6 miles, we reached a side trail that takes you up a few feet to reach Bear Church Rock.
-Return the way you came to make this a 9.5 out-and-back.
+As you near your goal, you’ll see some pretty amazing standalone boulders along the trail.
+You will know you’re getting close to the viewpoint when the trail takes a sudden, precipitous downhill drop.
+At 5.1 miles, you will reached an unmarked side trail that takes you up a about ten feet through the laurels onto a large rock outcrop with majestic, wilderness views.
+Return the way you came to make this a 10.2 mile out-and-back.

 One thing to note on the trail is you do come across several times where the National Park crosses back and forth across boundary lines with the Rapidan Wildlife Management Area.
 You may see some US Boundary markers in several places that marks the portion that is under National Park control versus Virginia control.